ow2-proactive/proactive-jupyter-kernel/README.md

 TODO:

-1. help pragma
+1. add other languages support for tasks
+2. generic_info parameter to task pragma (list of key,value pairs)
+3. add pre/post-script to existing tasks (through new pragmas)
-2. check how to highlight Python syntax
+4. check how to highlight Python syntax
-3. add auto-complete
+5. add auto-complete
-4. re-adapt the valid_pragma method to be more robust to parameters order in pragmas (parse and, then, check regular expression of each parameter value)
+6. re-adapt the valid_pragma method to be more robust to parameters order in pragmas (parse and, then, check regular expression of each parameter value)
+7. explain dependencies handling in the README file
+8. add some examples pictures to README